dakhnod/BLEnky/docs/FIRST_STEPS.md

 The firmware file to search for contains `xiao_ble.uf2`.
 Firmware files can be found [in the releases](https://github.com/dakhnod/BLEnky/releases/latest).

+Once the firmware is copied/flashed, the flash drive will disappear and you should be able to head to https://ble.nullco.de and connect to your board.
+You just saved yourself years of development!

+To get back into the bootloader, a quick doble reset should suffice.

 ## Pro micro / Nice nano

 These boards come pre-flashed with a uf2 bootloader, so you just need to copy the right file onto the board, which appears as a flash drive.
 The firmware file to search for contains `others_promicro_nrf52840.uf2`.
 Firmware files can be found [in the releases](https://github.com/dakhnod/BLEnky/releases/latest).

+Once the firmware is copied/flashed, the flash drive will disappear and you should be able to head to https://ble.nullco.de and connect to your board.
+You just saved yourself years of development!

+To get back into the bootloader, a quick doble reset should suffice.

 ## nRF52840 Dongle